Lincoln Bedroom: Late 19th and early 20th century

 During the Franklin D. Roosevelt administration, what would become the Lincoln Bedroom was used by Roosevelt staffer Louis Howe.

-The Blue Bedroom: 1945-1961
+The Blue Bedroom: 1945–1961

 In 1945, newly inaugurated President Harry S. Truman learned that the "President's Office" had once been used by Abraham Lincoln.
 Truman had the bed, furniture, and other items in the Prince of Wales Room moved into the office.
 The new bedroom was decorated primarily in blue, and became briefly known as the "Blue Bedroom."
 The White House underwent a complete reconstruction beginning in 1949, during which the rooms were rebuilt.

 The Lincoln Bedroom: Post-1961

 Jacqueline Kennedy renovated much of the White House during the Kennedy administration, including the Lincoln Bedroom.
 These changes included adding an unsigned portrait of a Hartford, Connecticut, family in their parlor to what is now known as the Lincoln Bedroom.
 This unsigned oil painting, dated 1840 to 1850, was donated by the E. and A. Silberman Galleries.

+In late October 2025, news outlets published photos of a marble-and-gold renovation of the suite’s bathroom; no official cost was disclosed, and one independent analysis later estimated a low-to-mid six-figure range for the work.